-Choose a paper that compliments what you plan on using the book for, there are a multitude of patterned papers available at craft and hobby stores that will suit any them you choose.
-They can usually be picked up on sale for 4 for $1, if you are making 6×6 books you can get two books from each sheet-making this a very frugal craft.
+Choose a paper that compliments what you plan on using the nature journal for.
+There is a multitude of patterned paper patterns available at craft and hobby stores that will suit any theme you choose.
+They can usually be picked up on sale for 4 for $1.
+If you are making 6″ x 6″ books you can get two books from each sheet.
+This a very frugal craft.

-Cut two pieces of patterned paper in your desired size for front and back cover.
+Cut two pieces of patterned paper in your desired size for the front and back cover.

 Break or cut a sturdy stick the height of your book size.

 Cut plain white copy paper to the same size.
-I use about 5-7 sheets cut in half, this seems to be a good sized book, giving you 10-14 sheets front and back-it is easy to go back and add more later.
+I use about 5-7 sheets cut in half, this seems to be a good-sized book, giving you 10-14 sheets front and back-it is easy to go back and add more later.
 Place front and back covers over white copy paper.
-Using a 3 hole punch- punch two holes along the side through all papers- depending on your punch you may have to halve your book and do it twice-place carefully in hole punch so that holes will match up.
+Using a 3 hole punch, punch two holes along the side through all papers.
+Depending on your hole punch you may have to halve your book and do it twice.
+Place the papers carefully in the hole punch so that the holes will match up.

-Take your rubber band and push it part way through top hole ( I usually use a thick office rubber band, here I used rubber bands from a fresh asparagus bundle- upcycling!) , poke stick through the rubber band loop pull rubber band across back of book to other hole, poke it through and secure around the other end of your stick.
-You now have a secure book binding.
+Take your rubber band and push it part way through the top hole, poke a stick through the rubber band loop pull rubber band across back of the nature journal to the other hole, poke it through and secure around the other end of your stick.
+You now have a secure bookbinding.

-Decorate your book with stickers, drawings, or stamps to reflect your interests.
+Decorate your nature journal with stickers, drawings, or stamps to reflect your interests.
 We made this one for an upcoming trip to the beach where we will list and draw the creatures and shells we find.
-As an alternative to binding with a stick you can staple your book, and cover the staples with pretty washi tape.
+As an alternative to binding with a stick, you can staple your book, and cover the staples with pretty washi tape.

 Add a child’s writing pencil or a fresh box of colored pencils for drawing.
-These simple little nature journals are perfect for tossing into a back pack for your next hike, trip to the park, or even a visit to your own backyard.
+These simple little nature journals are perfect for tossing into a backpack for your next hike or trip to the park, or even a visit to your own backyard.

-Here are some idea’s for ways to use your nature journals:
+Here are ways to use your nature journal:

-Tallying – fish caught, butterflies released, or any kind of record or information you want to record.
+- Tally fish caught, butterflies released, or any kind of information you want to record.